Fescron/Project-LabEmbeddedDesign1/README.md

 ## 3 - Development problems

 Along the way there were some hiccups in the code-development.
-The main problem we faced at first is discussed in short below.
+The main problem we first faced is discussed in short below.

-We first left `automatic ChipSelect` enabled but after looking at the `SPI` bus with a logic analyser where we expected a *soft reset* we noticed incorrect behaviour, depicted below.
+We first left `automatic ChipSelect` in the `USART config` enabled.
+After getting no response from the accelerometer we observed the `SPI` bus with a logic analyser.
+Below we see the incorrect behaviour, normally the accelerometer should perform a **soft reset**.

 ![Auto CS = true](/doc/reports/figures/ADXL-reset-autoCStrue.png?raw=true "Auto CS = true")

 **As seen above, the ChipSelect pin goes low for each byte.
 This is not the correct behaviour, since it needs to stay low for three bytes** (`register address`- `read/write` - `value to read/write`).

 After manually setting the CS pin high and low we got the correct behaviour, as depicted below.

 ![Auto CS = false](/doc/reports/figures/ADXL-reset-autoCSfalse-CSPD4.png?raw=true "Auto CS = false")